 - Mattru-on-the-Rail – Bo

 - United Polio Brothers & Sisters Association – Shell Polio Training Centre – Freetown

-These groups are run entirely by disabled people, teaching skills and producing good-quality domestic utensils, window and door frames, and other goods to the local market.
+These groups are run and managed entirely by disabled people.
+They teach skills and produce good-quality domestic utensils, window and door frames, and other goods to sell in the local market.

-We go in big – i.e. providing the right and necessary tools that they need, and making sure that they are fully equipped for the work that they do.
+We go in big.
+We provide the right tools and the specific material support that our partners need, ensuring that they are fully equipped for the work that they do.

 We are presently working with two of the largest disability groups in Southern and Eastern Sierra Leone.
-These two groups (based in Bo and Kenema (respective regional headquarter towns of Southern and Eastern Sierra Leone) receive large donations of professional equipment and tools, and mobility aids.
+These two groups (based in Bo and Kenema (respective regional headquarter towns of Southern and Eastern Sierra Leone)) receive large donations of professional equipment and tools, as well as mobility aids.